sagniknitr/EDGEMW/roadmap.md

     2. diagnosis for each service

 4. Util:
-    1. safe string to integer, double and other type conversion API and reverse
+    1. safe string to integer, double and other type conversion API and reverse - done

 5. Config parser:
     1. Variable = Value type configuration parsing